sablier-labs/docs/docs/solana/client-integration/01-lockup.md

 }
 ```

-Make sure to call the `cancelStream` function to execute the cancellation:
+To cancel the stream, you can now call the `cancelStream` function.

 ```typescript
 cancelStream("YOUR_STREAM_NFT_MINT_HERE");